 Tel: (00-31-70) 3648917

 Second, the recommended channel is apply for Vietnam Visa online.
 The concern of Vietnam Visa on Arrival Netherland is processed smoothly via several online steps, and this channel is merely applicable for the air entry.
-Once applied at https://vietnamvisa.govt.vn/ you can pick up the Visa at Vietnam International Airports (in Hanoi, Ho Chi Minh City, Nha Trang, and Da Nang).
+Once applied to a Vietnam reliable travel agency, you can pick up the Visa at Vietnam International Airports (in Hanoi, Ho Chi Minh City, Nha Trang, and Da Nang).
 Here are some to do: fill in the online visa application form for the Dutch citizens, make online payment for the visa fee, and obtain the Approval Letter in your email inbox.
 Later, when it comes to your arrival at the airports in Vietnam, you get the Visa stamped and pay the fee for stamping on the spot by cash (US dollars).
 Now, you obtain the entry “Vietnam Visa Netherlands” to become eligible for traveling to this country up to 30 days.

 Flights to Vietnam from The Netherlands